-Figure 6 - Evolution of precision, recall and f-measure of IF for the rejectedBy property with $w_s$ of 10 (first graph) and 50 (second graph)
+Figure 7 - Evolution of precision, recall and f-measure of IF for the rejectedBy property with w_s of 10 (first graph) and 50 (second graph)

-Precision, recall and f-measure show similar evolution patterns as those of support, as seen in the first graph of Figure 6.
-All metrics start low, with a quick but unsteady increase until around 50 individuals have been analysed, and equally stabilizing as the analysis progresses.
-Precision peaks at around 85%, as expected from the results presented in Figure 5.
-Recall stabilizes around 45% and fmeasure at 60%.
-With a similar evolution to that of the support for the same window size, as illustrated in the second graph of Figure 6, similar levels of precision, recall and f-measure are obtained but with their values stabilizing higher and later (f-measure reaching 60% after circa 40 samples and 65% after 100).
-This effectively shows that by having a bigger sliding window - i.e., by having more individuals available for each query to search in - it is possible to track more nuances in the data and better classify each individual as a selective confirmation or counterexample.
-In further increasing $w_s$ to 100, no significant improvements are made.
-Precision, recall and fmeasure stabilize faster, but improvements account for little more than 1%.
+Precision peaks at around 85%, as expected from the results presented in Figure 6.
+Recall stabilizes around 45% and f-measure at 60%.
+With a similar evolution to that of the support for the same window size, as illustrated in the second graph of Figure 7. similar levels of precision, recall and f-measure are obtained but with their values stabilizing higher and later (f-measure reaching 60% after circa 40 samples and 65% after 100).
+This effectively shows that by having a bigger sliding window -i.e., by having more individuals available for each query to search in - it is possible to track more nuances in the data and better classify each individual as a selective confirmation or counterexample.
+In further increasing w_s to 100, no significant improvements are made.
+Precision, recall and f-measure stabilize faster, but improvements account for little more than 1%.